Dec 11, 2017

 And thus began a forty-year legacy.

 After that fateful television viewing of Halloween, I was hooked.
-One by one I sought every remaining sequel, skipping Halloween 3: Season of the Witch, as I’d go on to learn that it didn’t feature the babysitter murderer known as The Shape.
-(I’d eventually mature and warm to this entry, which I now watch every Halloween.)
-This love for the series continued for years.
+One by one I sought every remaining sequel, skipping Halloween III: Season of the Witch, which I’d learned didn’t feature the babysitter murderer I'd come to love.
+(I eventually matured and warmed to this entry, and while there have been past seasonal celebrations in which I may not have watched many or most of the main Halloween series, I've never not watched Halloween III.)
+This love for the series persisted.
 I bought every Halloween available on VHS, including multiple copies of the original.
-I bought every magazine or book or figure or poster or anything that bared the face of Michael Myers.
+(I about had a heart attack at the local Suncoast Video when I saw a pre-order announcement for Anchor Bay's double-tape twentieth anniversary edition of the original.)
+I bought every magazine or novelization or figure or poster or comic book or anything that bared the mask of Michael Myers.
 Had there been a Halloween secret society, I’d’ve been a charter member.

 “My sister’s taking me to see Halloween 6 tonight,” Barry said casually.